concentricsky/badgr-ui/README.md

 ### Run project in your browser

+You have these options:

+- Start the angular server: `npm start`
+    You can open the browser at http://localhost:4200
-Start webpack in dev mode: `npm run server`
+- Start webpack in dev mode: `npm run server`
     Badgr should now be loaded in your browser.
 		If your browser didn't start automatically, navigate to http://localhost:4000

 ### Run Tests